If you’d like a little more information on making your own homemade lip scrub, a Video Tutorial is provided at the end

 The recipe below is for one tin-full of the lip scrub.

 You are welcome to switch the essential oil you use, just know that it is highly likely that you’ll get a little in your mouth, so work with oils that are safe for internal use, which should be noted on the bottle.

 Once all your oils are mixed, add in 5 teaspoons of sugar, and mix.
 Brown sugar is a little smoother, making application is a bit easier.
-Granulated white sugar is more coarse and works a little better for exfoliating.
+Granulated white sugar is more coarse which works better for exfoliating.

 Lastly, add in 1/4 teaspoon of honey.
 This helps to create a pliable consistency for easier application.

 Add your lip scrub to a small lip balm tin.
 When ready to use, apply a small amount to your finger and scrub it into your lips for 30-60 seconds.
 I would recommend doing this over a sink as it’s a little messy.
 Rinse off with warm water.